“Why did the contact center agent bring a crystal ball to work? To predict customer complaints before they happen!”

 V. Cloud-Based Analytics for Scalability and Flexibility

-Because of the growth in call center data, organizations are increasingly choosing cloud-based analytics to improve their center software.
+Because of the growth in call center data, organizations are increasingly choosing cloud-based analytics to improve their call center software.
 Cloud offers:

 • Data integrations for elevated workforce management